phac-nml/snvphyl-galaxy/docs/user/parameters.md

 ## Minimum percent coverage

-The minimum percent coverage parameter in **Step 6: Verify Mapping Quality** defines the total percentage of positions within the genome that must have a depth of coverage greater than that specified by the minimum depth of coverage (see above), in order to pass the mapping quality check.
+The minimum percent coverage parameter in **Step 6: Verify Mapping Quality** defines the total percentage of positions within the genome that must have a depth of coverage greater than that specified by the min_coverage variable set in **Workflow Parameters**, in order to pass the mapping quality check.

 To alter this value, click on the ![edit_param][] icon and set the value to an integer value between 0 and 100.